 Beginner WordPress users do not adhere to this mindset.
 They install plugins and do not deactivate them.
 It is not uncommon for a new WordPress user to install dozens of plugins, even if he is only using a few.
 Do not fall into the trap of installing dozens of widgets you are not using and statistical plugins that you are not checking every day.
 All this does is make your website slower and incompatibilities between software more likely.

 It is important to keep WordPress, and any themes and plugins you are using, up to date.
 Just look at the picture above once more time.
 So many plugins need an update.
 There’s no telling how long it’s been since they have been refreshed.

 Depending on your situation, you could even enable automatic updates or configure them so that you don’t keep terribly old plugins on your site.

 Strong passwords protect you from brute force attacks and other bad things people do to your site.
 Also, don’t use admin as your master account.
 Luckily, WordPress gives you a built-in way to generate a strong password.
 Just go into your profile and go into the user profile you want to change.
 Then scroll to the bottom and click Generate Password.

 Update the profile, and you’re good to go.
 Just make sure you add that new password to LastPass, or there may be some issues.

 7. Not Backing Up Regularly

-New WordPress users (all new website owners for that matter) fail to recognise the importance of backing their website up regularly.
-This is a mistake they usually continue to make until their website is hacked and they lose a lot of data.
+New WordPress users (and pretty much all website owners for that matter) fail to recognize the importance of backing their website up regularly.
+You don’t want to ignore backups until your website is hacked and lose a lot of data.

 Can you think of any more mistakes that WordPress newbies make?
-If so, please let us know in the comment area
+If so, please let us know in the comments.